shawnmckinney/py-fortress/README-CLI.md

     * [perm](model/pern.py)

     * These commands follow exact same rules as the [admin_mgr](impl/admin_mgr.py) APIs.
 To understand usage, including required arguments, view its inline code doc.
-    * The output will echo the arguments and output the result.
+    * The output will echo the arguments and result.

 3. Examples